KungPhoo/ba67-basic/readme.md

 ### PEN
 Returns the light pen position on the screen.
 In BA67, this presents the mouse cursor positions on the screen.
-BA67 returns -50,-50 for the top-left pixel of the first character on the screen.
+BA67 returns -25,-50 for the top-left pixel of the first character on the screen.
+The same coordinate system, that's used for sprites.

 The return value depends on the argument value that is passed:
 - `0` X position